UncannyWorld/LittleStarGame/README.md

 ![alt text](https://user-images.githubusercontent.com/81381507/112656399-20839200-8e30-11eb-8637-c70110d5a9ef.png)

 ## How to run
-1 - On Unity click in Add project
+1 - On Unity click in Add project <br />
 2 - Select this project folder